DJI Mini 5 Pro Review 2026: Price, Fly More Combo & Comparison

 I rarely use 5.4K/30fps, but it has its purpose: If I know that I will have to crop heavily in post-production (for example, for a vertical reel from a horizontal shot), the higher resolution gives me the necessary leeway without loss of quality.

-Flight behavior and O5 transmission
+Flight characteristics, range and O5 transmission

 The DJI Mini 5 Pro flies like it's on rails.
 That's no exaggeration—the stabilization is so good that in still air, you feel like the drone is hovering in a vacuum.
 The new O5 transmission replaces the O4 of the Mini 4 Pro and delivers a live video feed that is virtually latency-free.
 Even in cities with heavy Wi-Fi traffic (I had massive problems with the Mini 3 Pro in Barcelona), the connection remains stable.
+The maximum range is 20 km—in practice, I rarely fly further than 2–3 km, but having that extra range provides peace of mind.

 Omnidirectional obstacle detection has been significantly improved.
 The sensors now detect objects in all directions—above, below, in front, behind, and to the sides.
 In practice, this has saved me from collisions on several occasions, especially when flying backwards through narrow streets in Dubrovnik's old town.
 The drone gently slows down and shows me the location of the obstacle on the display.